CoderCaleb/ChatVibe/README.md

 - **Group Admin Management:** Admins can promote or demote participants to/from admin status, optimizing group dynamics and responsibilities.

+- **Custom Profile Pictures**: Users have the ability to upload their own profile pictures.
+Whether it's an avatar, selfie, or anything in between, users can express themselves visually.

 ## Getting Started